Integrated rabbit control in urban and semi-urban areas

 It is also important to implement your control techniques in strategic sequence and at particular times of year to maximise the effectiveness of your control program.
 Ideally, you would follow this sequence of control:

 - Allow biological control and natural mortality to reduce the rabbit population.

-- Bait to reduce numbers prior to ripping if numbers are still high
+- If feasible, bait to reduce numbers prior to ripping and/or harbour removal.

 - Follow up with fumigation and further warren destruction.